-To keep separate merchant accounts for trust accounts and business or operating account– If a law firm allows for commingling of trust and operating accounts, they run the risk of disbarment for non-compliance.
-A legal credit card acceptance service facilitates for unique merchant accounts for different bank accounts.
+- to keep separate merchant accounts for trust accounts and business or operating account.
+If a law firm allows for the commingling of trust and operating accounts, they run the risk of disbarment for non-compliance.
+A legal credit card acceptance service facilitates unique merchant accounts for different bank accounts.

-Remove fees at month end– For improved system management a legal credit card merchant removes all fees collectively at month end and that too only from a business account.
+- remove fees at the month-end.
+For improved system management, a legal credit card merchant removes all fees collectively at month-end and that too only from the business account.
 This improves the efficiency of the system by not requiring fees to be removed from individual credit card batches.

 Internal Concerns Associated With Law Firms Accepting Credit Cards